Kzzkt147/custom-attributes/README.md

 * `[Header]` - A more customizable header.
 Can change textHeight and colour (using markup color names).
 * `[Separator]` - Will add a horizontal line to the inspector - useful for separating parts of the inspector.
 * `[ForceInterface]` - Will force a requirement of any specific interface on the referenced object.

+See the example scene and example script for implementation.